Do I Need to Hire a Physician Contract Lawyer?

 Make sure your contract includes a provision about this crucial insurance coverage, as well as how claims are paid.

 For instance, there could come a time when someone sues you after you’ve already left the job.
-You need to make sure that your employer takes responsibility for the claim even after if you’ve moved onto a new job.
+You need to make sure that your employer takes responsibility for the claim with tail coverage when you move on to a new job.

 There are two main types of termination provisions: “for cause” and “without cause.”
 It’s critical that you understand the difference between the two.